Kerosz/biolnk/packages/gamut/README.md

 ## About The Project

-Internal UI component library built on top of `TailwindCSS` and `Radix-UI`
+Internal UI component library & design system for Biolnk, built on top of `TailwindCSS` and `Radix-UI` ✨